Everything PR News

 Anthropic was founded in 2021 by Dario Amodei (CEO) and Daniela Amodei (President), both formerly of OpenAI, alongside a founding team that included Tom Brown, Chris Olah, Sam McCandlish, Jared Kaplan, and Jack Clark.
 The founding thesis was that frontier AI capability and rigorous safety research had to be developed together inside the same organization, and that the work could not be separated without producing weaker outcomes on both sides.

-Dario Amodei has built a sustained public presence through long-form essay writing — most prominently the October 2024 essay Machines of Loving Grace, a 14,000-word argument for the optimistic case for transformative AI — and through congressional testimony, op-eds in The Wall Street Journal, The Economist, and Time, and selective media appearances.
-Daniela Amodei operates a quieter posture focused on company operations, hiring, and the responsible-scaling framework.
+Dario Amodei, who holds a doctorate in biophysics from Princeton, has built a sustained public presence through long-form essay writing — most prominently the October 2024 essay Machines of Loving Grace, a 14,000-word argument for the optimistic case for transformative AI, and its 2026 companion The Adolescence of Technology, which argues the capability curve has outrun the institutions meant to govern it.
+He also testifies before Congress and writes op-eds in The Wall Street Journal, The Economist, and Time.
+Daniela Amodei operates a quieter posture focused on company operations, hiring, and the responsible-scaling framework — she takes every senior leader's reporting line, while her brother keeps a single direct report.
 The Amodei sibling division of labor is part of the company's narrative inventory and is one of the distinguishing features of Anthropic's PR doctrine versus OpenAI's founder-led model.

 The Claude Product Line